zhengjunyao-work/arc24/docs/modeling/Iteration_45_improve_verifier.md

 - [ ] Measure improvements over voting in other model predictions
 - [ ] Maybe the model is not as accurate in the test set as in the evaluation set?
 - [ ] Why cheating did not get perfect accuracy?
+- [ ] How many verifications I have to do until it reaches the perfect ranking?